Game Day: Anchorage Wolverines vs. Springfield Jr. Blues

 Anchorage Wolverines News Release

-It's an early one in Springfield as the Anchorage Wolverines hit the ice this morning for an 8:00am AKST puck drop at the Nelson Center.
+Game two between the Anchorage Wolverines and the Springfield Jr. Blues gets underway this afternoon with a 4:05 p.m.
+AKST puck drop at the Nelson Center.

-The Wolverines open their three-game weekend series against the Springfield Jr. Blues, kicking things off bright and early in Illinois.
+The Wolverines look to bounce back after yesterday's tough loss.
+With two of Springfield's five goals coming on the man advantage, expect a more disciplined Anchorage squad tonight, with a key focus on staying out of the box and controlling the pace at even strength.

-Whether you're splitting your screen, stepping away for an early break, or rallying the office for a watch party, catch all the action live on NAHLtv.com.
+Catch the action live on NAHLtv.com or join the Wolverines watch party at Dave & Buster's.

 - Game Day: Anchorage Wolverines vs. Springfield Jr. Blues - Anchorage Wolverines